D-Flow: Differentiating through Flows for Controlled Generation: Experiments

-For evaluation, we use the MusicCaps benchmark, which comprises of $5.5$K pairs of music and a textual description and an internal (in-domain) evaluation set of $202$ samples, similar to~\citep{copet2023simple,ziv2024masked}.
+\textbf{Datasets and baselines.} For evaluation, we use the MusicCaps benchmark, which comprises of $5.5$K pairs of music and a textual description and an internal (in-domain) evaluation set of $202$ samples, similar to~\citep{copet2023simple,ziv2024masked}.
 Similar to prior work, we compute FAD metric using VGGish.
 We compare our method to RED-Diff~\citep{mardani2023variational}.

 \textbf{Results.} Table~\ref{tab:audio_inv} studies our method in inapinting and super resolution tasks.
 This experiment demosntrates the ability of our method to work in non-linear setup, where the flow model is trained over a neural representation and the cost function is evaluated on the post-decoded signal (neural representation after decoding).
 In the inpainting task, we center crop the signal by $10$\% and $20$\%, i.e., for a ten-seconds signal, we mask out two and four seconds respectively.
 In the super-resolution task we upscale a signal by factors of two, four, and eight,\ie , from $4$kHz, $8$kHz, $16$kHz to $32$kHz respectively.
 Overall, our method improves upon the baseline.
 Specifically, in all experiments, our method obtain the lowest FAD metric.
 In the inpainting task our method obtains a slightly lower PSNR from the baseline.
 Audio samples are attached in a supplementray material.
 Additional implementation details appear in Appendix~\ref{app:implementation_latent_aud}.